jarkman/makevember-23-heat-staking/README.md

 I used these shapes:

-Pegs, either round or square, 3 or 4mm
+Pegs, either round or square, 3 or 4mm.
+Square is easiest to print horizontally, with no support if the design allows or with easier cleanuip if you do use support.

+Vertical 3mm pins are ridiculously weak.
+If the rest of design means the pin has to be vertical, it may be worth using a separate pin piece that is printed horizontally.
+See Tentacle 2 for an example.

 Fins, 2mm wide, 10mm long and up.